-ARP-HCY Homeless Children & Youth (ARP-HCY) Fund Homeless I funds the SEA will submit a plan that describes- how the SEA will use up to 25 percent of funds awarded under ARP Homeless I for state-level activities; how the SEA will use at least 75 percent of funds awarded under ARP Homeless I for distribution to LEAs in accordance with all requirements of EHCY; how the SEA will ensure that ARP-HCY supplements the support and services provided with ARP ESSER funds and does not replace the use of ARP ESSER funds to support the needs of students experiencing homelessness; and how the SEA will use its state-level activities funds to award subgrants or contracts to community-based organizations that are well-positioned to identify children and youth experiencing homelessness in historically underserved populations, and how the SEA will encourage LEAs to award contracts to community-based organizations to help identify and support
+- how ALSDE will use up to 25 percent of funds awarded under ARP Homeless I for State-level activities; - how ALSDE will use at least 75 percent of funds awarded under ARP Homeless I for distribution to LEAs in accordance with all requirements of EHCY; - how ALSDE will ensure that ARP-HCY supplements the support and services provided with ARP ESSER funds and does not replace the use of ARP ESSER funds to support the needs of students experiencing homelessness; and - how ALSDE will use its State-level activities funds to award subgrants or contracts to community-based organizations that are well-positioned to identify children and youth experiencing homelessness in historically underserved populations, and how ALSDE will encourage LEAs to award contracts to community-based organizations to help identify and support historically underserved populations experiencing homelessness.

-The plan will be submitted as part of the SEA's application for ARP Homeless II within the deadline established by the Secretary.
+The plan will be submitted as part of ALSDE's application for ARP Homeless II within the deadline established by the Secretary.